 When your watch is packed, send it to me with adequate insurance coverage.

-If you want insurance more than about $800, you will find that sending it Registered Mail will save you money.
+If you need a lot of insurance, you may find that sending it Registered Mail will save you money.
 This is a very secure mail service, where the box is sealed in a special way (you must use brown paper tape, which is marked all over with a stamp to make any tampering evident) and then each person who handles the box signs for it.
 You can still use the Priority boxes, and if you don't have the right tape the employee at the counter will seal the box for you.
 Be aware that this service is very safe, but it can take weeks instead of days.

 The Time Guy